Desi Sangye Gyatso: Regency

-Sangye Gyatso became regent or desi of Tibet at the age of 26 in 1679.
+Sangye Gyatso became regent or Kalon of Tibet at the age of 26 in 1679.
 Three years later, in 1682, the 5th Dalai Lama died.
-However, his demise was kept secret until 1696-97, and the desi governed Tibet.
+However, his demise was kept secret until 1696-97, and the Kalon governed Tibet.

 From 1679 to 1684, the Ganden Phodrang fought in the Tibet–Ladakh–Mughal War against the Namgyal dynasty of neighboring Ladakh.
-Desi Sangye Gyatso and the King Delek Namgyal of Ladakh agreed on the Treaty of Tingmosgang in the fortress of Tingmosgang at the conclusion of the war in 1684.
-The original text of the Treaty of Tingmosgang no longer survives, but its contents are summarized in the Ladakh Chronicles.
+Sangye Gyatso and the King Delek Namgyal of Ladakh agreed on the Treaty of Tingmosgang in the fortress of Tingmosgang at the conclusion of the war in 1684.
+The original text of the Treaty of Tingmosgang no longer survives, but its contents are referenced in the Ladakh Chronicles.

 He entertained close contacts with Galdan Boshugtu Khan, the ruler of the emerging Dzungar Khanate of Inner Asia, with the aim of countering the role of the Khoshut Mongols in Tibetan affairs.
-The Khoshut khans had functioned as protector-rulers of Tibet since 1642 but their influence had been on the wane since 1655.
-The supposed reincarnation of the Dalai Lama was born in 1683 and discovered two years later.
+The Khoshut Khans had functioned as protectors of Tibet since 1642 but their influence had been on the wane since 1655.

+The reincarnation of the 5th Dalai Lama was born in 1683 and discovered two years later in southern Tibet.
 He was secretly educated in Nankhartse while Sangye Gyatso proceeded to hide the death of his master.
-It was only in 1697 that the Sixth Dalai Lama, Tsangyang Gyatso, was installed.
-This evoked great irritation from the Qing Kangxi Emperor who had been kept in the dark about the matter, and furthermore was an enemy of the Dzungar rulers.
-Meanwhile, a new and ambitious Khoshut ruler came to power, Lha-bzang Khan.
+It was only in 1697 that the 15 year old 6th Dalai Lama, Tsangyang Gyatso was installed.
+This evoked great irritation from the Qing Kangxi Emperor who had not known about the matter, and furthermore saw himself as an enemy of the Dzungar protectors.
+Meanwhile, a new and ambitious Khoshut Mongolian came to power, Lhazang Khan.